cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 ```

 You can think of the enigmatic `Any` type as a box which can hold *any* type on
-the inside, and behaves like *all* of the types on the outside.
+the inside, but behaves like *all* of the types on the outside.
 It is the most
 permissive kind of type you can apply to a variable, parameter, or return type
 in your program.
+Contrast this with `object`, which can also hold values of any
+type, but only supports the minimal interface that is common to all of them.

 ## Runtime type validation using Desert and Marshmallow